Manaslu Circuit Trek

 • Breakfast/Lunch/Dinner/Local cuisine

-The trail to Dharamsala begins with a gentle climb across barren hillsides.
-No trees, no farms — only rock, ice, and wind.
-The valley feels wider than ever, shaped by glaciers long gone but still leaving their powerful marks.
+The trail begins with a gentle climb across wide, barren hillsides.
+From here, the landscape has fully changed into a high alpine environment.
+There are no trees, no farms, and no jungle, only rock, ice, wind, and open sky.
+The valley feels wider than ever, shaped by ancient glaciers that have left behind a raw and powerful terrain.

-As you reach Dharamsala, the environment becomes truly alpine:
+As you arrive, the environment becomes truly alpine:

 • Sharp winds sweep across the open slopes